 Relatively speaking, fertility preservation techniques like sperm banking and embryo freezing have been available for a long time.
-Advancements in reproductive technology have recently made it possible to preservation pregnancy potential through egg freezing, or “oocyte cryopreservation”.
-The follow are now all common methods of fertility preservation:
+Advancements in reproductive technology have recently made it possible to preserve pregnancy potential through egg freezing, or “oocyte cryopreservation”.
+The following are now all common methods of fertility preservation:

-Elective Oocyte Cryopreservation – It is well-known that ovarian reserve (ie. the number of good quality eggs within the ovaries) diminishes with age.
+It is well-known that ovarian reserve (ie. the number of good quality eggs within the ovaries) diminishes with age.
 As a result, women who are not yet ready to have a family, but wish to preserve the fertility of their youth, can pursue egg freezing.
-Unless you work for Apple or Facebook (Article) , chances are you do not yet have coverage for this type of procedure.
-Mandell’s has excellent discount programs for self-pay patients and can help you work on a budget or obtain financing for these medications and procedures. .
+While a small number of companies do offer coverage, chances are you do not yet have coverage for this type of procedure.
+Mandell’s has excellent discount programs for self-pay patients and can help you work on a budget or obtain financing for these medications and procedures.

 Donor Egg Banking

 When utilizing an egg donor, most recipients are paired with a donor and the two, often anonymously, cycle in synchrony so there is exact timing for the recipient to receive the donor’s eggs.
 With advancements in egg freezing technology, it is now possible to utilize donor eggs from an egg bank.
 In Donor Egg Banking, donors are recruited and go through controlled ovarian hyperstimulation .
 Their eggs are retrieved, frozen and remain stored in an Egg Bank until the appropriate recipient elects to use them.